-(e) Remedies.
+- (e) Remedies.
 Anything to the contrary herein notwithstanding, if the New Health System does not fully Cure any Noncompliance or if any Noncompliance is not Curable, the Department shall have all rights under the Terms and Conditions and as a matter of Law and equity, including without limitation the institution of legal action, without the requirement of posting any bond or other security, for specific performance and/or damages, a COPA Modification, or termination of the COPA.
 In all such events, the New Health System shall promptly reimburse the Department for all attorneys' fees and other costs reasonably incurred by or on behalf of the Department in order to enforce its rights hereunder.
-The COPA Parties shall pay the same within five (5) days of the assessment thereof by the Department.
+The COPA Parties shall pay the same within five (5) days of the assessment thereof by the Department. - 6.06.

-6.06.
 Population Health Initiatives Fund.
-The Local Advisory Council shall, on at least an annual basis in conjunction with its review of the Annual Report, review the amount of cash on deposit in and owed to the Population Health Initiatives Fund.
-The Local Advisory Council shall recommend to the Department how such amount should be spent within the Geographic Service Area or otherwise for the direct benefit of the Population.
+If the Department issues a directive requiring the New Health System to deposit a remedial contribution into the Population Health Initiatives Fund pursuant to Section 6.05(d), after the deposit of such remedial contribution, the Commissioner shall convene the Local Advisory Council, who shall, recommend to the Department how such funds should be spent within the Geographic Service Area or otherwise for the direct benefit of the Population.
 The Department shall review and, if it deems advisable, revise such recommendations and submit them to the Commissioner, who shall veto, approve or modify such recommendations, whereupon the Department shall direct and effect the expenditures and notify the New Health System.
 If funds are paid to the Population Health Initiatives Fund due to Noncompliance of a Monetary Obligation, such funds shall be applied consistently with such Monetary Obligation to the extent possible, absent extenuating circumstances.